ucsb-cs156/w24/_lectures/lect00.md

 # Homework

-## For next Tuesday (04/11/2023)
+## For next Thursday (07/06/2023)

-* Before next Tuesday's lecture seciton, skim this article: <https://pconrad.github.io/files/paper028.pdf>
+* Before next Thursday's lecture seciton, skim this article: <https://pconrad.github.io/files/paper028.pdf>
   - Read all of the "abstract" and Section 1 (about 1 page), and skim through Section 4 (about 5 pages)
   - During class next week, you'll be dividing up the six parts of section 4 among the team members, and then doing a more detailed read for a homework assignment due in a few days.